9musharrafkhan/FEM-Simulation-Portfolio/02_Truss_Structure/README.md

 The truss consists of:

-- Pin and roller supports
+- Roller and hinge supports
 - Multiple inclined members
 - External concentrated loads

-The structure is modeled using truss/beam elements.
+The structure is modeled using truss/link elements.

 ---